 All of that said, at least on the surface of things, I can not find fault with your company's compensation plan.
 The real issue here is this: What do you do about a compensation plan that you feel is not effective?

-If you are successful in getting them to revise your plan, congratulations.
+If you are successful in getting them to revise your sale compensation plan, congratulations.

-- If you are not, then you need to pursue option two: Decide if you can live with this plan or not.
+If you are not, then you need to pursue the second option: 2) Decide if you can live with this plan or not.
 If not, then look for another position.
 If so, then chalk it up to experience, be thankful for the position you have, and continue on.

 Good luck!